lowRISC/opentitan/doc/ug/quickstart.md

 ## Extract the release

-Download a release bitstream from the [OpenTitan Github Releases page](https://github.com/lowRISC/opentitan/releases) and extract it.
+Download a release bitstream from the [OpenTitan GitHub Releases page](https://github.com/lowRISC/opentitan/releases) and extract it.
 `$OT_TOP` refers to the location where it is extracted.

 ```console